What are thinking errors?

 Thinking errors, often known as cognitive distortions, are irrational patterns of thought that can significantly impact mental health by promoting negative thinking and unpleasant feelings.

-These distortions, including all or nothing (black-and-white thinking), mental filtering (focusing on negative aspects while ignoring positive events), emotional reasoning (believing negative feelings reflect reality), mind reading (assuming others' thoughts negatively), and fortune telling (predicting adverse outcomes), are among the most common cognitive distortions.
+These distortions, such as all or nothing (black-and-white thinking), mental filtering (focusing on negative aspects while ignoring positive events), emotional reasoning (believing negative feelings reflect reality), mind reading (assuming others' thoughts negatively), and fortune telling (predicting adverse outcomes), are among the most common cognitive distortions.

-They twist our perception, casting situations and ourselves in an excessively negative light.
+They twist an individual's perception, casting situations and themselves in an excessively negative light.
 Such negative thought patterns are linked to emotional disorders and can deteriorate one's mental health.
 Understanding and addressing these thinking errors is crucial to changing cognitive distortions and fostering a more balanced and positive outlook.

 What causes a person to develop thinking errors?